he pixel position on the drizzled images (drz.fits/drc.fits

 Even when two guide stars are used, there is often a slow drift of the telescope up to

 arcsec/orbit due to thermal effects.
-So, it is generally advisable to check the image shifts, and if necessary, measure them to improve the alignment of exposures before running multidrizzle
+So, it is generally advisable to check the image shifts, and if necessary, align the images using the TweakReg

 In summary, for most scientific applications, single-star guiding will not degrade

-the usefulness of ACS data, provided that the shifts are measured post-facto and multidrizzle
+the usefulness of ACS data, provided that the images are aligned (if necessary, use TweakReg

-is re-run offline using these shifts.
-However, we do not recommend single-star guiding for the following applications:
+.
+However, single-star guiding is not recommended for the following applications:

 Observers who are particularly concerned about the effect of pointing accuracy on